TheNinth7/openhab-garmin/source/user-interface/README.md

 Contains the actual implementations of sitemap menu items (analogous to openHAB widgets).

+The `factory/MenuItemFactory` class determines which menu item to instantiate based on the given `SitemapElement`.

 #### Structure

 * `MenuItem` classes (e.g., `OnOffSwitchMenuItem`) implement the interactive list entries.